JulianOjea/bottle_cap_gallery/README.md

 # About The Project

-This proyect is coded on Dart using Flutter.
+This project is coded on Dart using Flutter.
 It aims to build a collection-like app that stores bottle caps.
 The main focus is to design a simplified and intuitive UI that helps the user explorate and interact with the app in the smoothest and most fluid way.